GremlinAviation/GremlinScripts/docs/evac/usage.md

 - the beacon sound file is changed to something mission specific
 - the list of craft that can perform evac ops is reset to just the `SH60B` Unit type at a max loadout of 15 evacuees
 - the starting ID is dropped from 500 to 5
-- the time to takes to load or unload evacuees is set to 2 seconds per evacuee (down from 30 seconds)
+- the time it takes to load or unload evacuees is set to 2 seconds per evacuee (down from 30 seconds)
+- the flags used to indicate evacuation mission failure are set to 1 and 2, respectively (default is `GremlinEvacRedLoss` and `GremlinEvacBlueLoss`)
+- the percentage of evacuees that can be lost is set to 0 for red, and 25 for blue (default is 25 for both)
-- the maximums for generated evacuees are set to 12 for all roles except JTAC, which is set to 3 (default is 0)
+- the maximums for generated evacuees are set to 12 on both sides, for all roles except JTAC, which is set to 3 (default is 0)
 - the average spawn weight is dropped from 100kg to 50kg
-- the spawn rates are configured to spawn 12 Blue refugees every 5 minutes in the `Test 1` Zone (default is spawn all across all Zones at mission start)
+- the spawn rates are configured to spawn 12 Blue generic evacuees every 5 minutes in the `Test 1` Zone (default is spawn all across all Zones at mission start)
 - the starting Zones are set to three Blue Zones, two of which (evacuation and relay/staging) are active from mission start (default is no registered Zones)

 ### Manual Setup